ryanorsinger/intro-to-deep-learning-with-keras/outline.md

 How ANNs function: Keras workflow, layers, representations

-1. Anatomy and interaction of components
+1. Concepts, Vocabulary, and Anatomy
 2. Interpretability, caution, and ethics
 3. Just enough detail on how things work, not all the math or a deep dive on the history or cutting edge